Ministry of Foreign Affairs (Indonesia): History

-First five years (1945-1950)
+National Revolution period (1945–1950)

 During the first five years of the Ministry's existence, the supreme task was to gain overseas recognition and international sympathy of Indonesian struggle for independence, all while during ongoing armed conflict with the Dutch colonial forces.
 The young government managed to held peace talks and conferences with several parties, such as at Linggadjati (1946) or onboard USS Renville (1948).
 It actively supported high-level meeting such as the Round Table Conference (1949), where Indonesian independence was finally acknowledged by the Netherlands.

-Liberal Democracy Period (1950-1959)
+Liberal Democracy period (1950–1959)

 During this period, Indonesian diplomatic corps further pursued international recognition for Indonesia.
 It successfully managed to apply for Indonesian membership in the United Nations (1950), hosted a high-level conference of Asian and African countries in Bandung (1955), conclude an important nationality agreement with People's Republic of China (1955), and abandoned Dutch-Indonesian Union in 1956.
 Despite some successes in other subjects, the New Guinea Question as the most important diplomacy goal remained unresolved throughout this period.

-Guided Democracy Period (1959-1966)
+Guided Democracy period (1959–1966)

 Sukarno's disappointment with what he perceived as weakness of western-style parliamentary democracy, led him to restore Indonesia's 1945 presidential constitution.
 Along with it was a shift in Indonesian foreign policy, where Indonesia pursued a closer relations with the Soviet Union, People's Republic of China, and the Eastern Bloc in general; Although Indonesia would also participate in the foundation of the Non-Aligned Movement in Belgrade (1961).
 It also demanded a resolution on Dutch continued presence and occupation in the Western New Guinea, where Indonesia would consider a military approach in order to assert Indonesian rights over the territory.
 Dutch presence on the island would end following the New York Agreement (1962), where the Dutch New Guinea administration will transfer from the Netherlands to the United Nations Temporary Executive Authority (UNTEA), then to Indonesia.

 Following the formation of Malaya, Singapore, Sabah, and North Borneo (Sabah) into the Federation of Malaysia (1963), Indonesia entered into a period of low-level confrontation with Malaysia, citing British imperialism in the region.
 Also during this period, Indonesia would suspend its membership in the United Nations, the only country to do so.
 The Konfrontasi would last until 1966, when the Sukarno administration was replaced, with Suharto became head of government, later President.